rieckpil/testing-spring-boot-applications-masterclass/notes/MODULE_8.md

 # Best practices for integration testing

-- Show final overview of testing strategy
+- Show the final overview of our testing strategy
 - Use a common naming convention in your team (unit, unit + Spring, integration, web tests)

 ## Maven configuration

 - Naming strategies
 - Surefire vs. Failsafe Plugin

 ## Optimizing test execution time